janez45/janez45/README.md

 ## Hi there!
-I'm Jane, a rising software engineering junior at the University of Waterloo.
+I'm Jane, a third year Software Engineering student at the University of Waterloo.

 I'm a lover of all things software.
 Feel free to reach out!